Key Heathrow Airport information

 Two operators run trains to London from Heathrow Airport.

 The Heathrow Express train is the fastest way to travel to west London.
 The journey from Heathrow Airport to London Paddington takes about 15 minutes, and trains operate from approximately 5.20am until midnight.
+You can use Visitor Oyster Cards* for payment onboard.

 How to travel by coach from Heathrow Airport to London